(Latest Running Sessions)

 Having been drafted away from East Anglia, in early 2005 the class 156 units returned when train operator ‘One’ received nine from Central Trains in exchange for a similar number of class 150 units.
 The ‘One’ class 156 units were used on the Bittern Line (Norwich to Sheringham via Cromer), Wherry Lines (Norwich to Great Yarmouth /Lowestoft), East Suffolk Line (Ipswich to Lowestoft /Felixstowe) and the Sudbury Branch Line (Marks Tey to Sudbury) along with services between Ipswich to Cambridge and Peterborough.
 All nine units passed to Abellio Greater Anglia when it took over the Greater Anglia franchise in February 2012.

-On the Down Line Schools ‘V’ class no.30901 ‘Winchester’ heads a train of Bulleid 64’ stock including set 865.
+On the Down Main Schools ‘V’ class no.30901 ‘Winchester’ heads a train of Bulleid 64’ stock including set 865.
 Unfortunately, despite having previously visited Ewhurst Green this locomotive kept derailing on the single-slip in the photograph.
 So, the locomotive’s wheelset back-to-back dimensions were adjusted (those on the tender were found to be too tight).
 However, the occasional derailment was still taking place, leading to the locomotive being temporarily removed for further investigation – but more of this later…

-In Central Trains livery, two-car class 158-unit no.158 782 running on the Up Line.
+In Central Trains livery, two-car class 158-unit no.158 782 running on the Up Main.
 The footbridge sits in its intended position; a gated level crossing will be at the feet of its steps with a signal box in the middle of the picture (this side of the tracks).